-Higher Heights for America PAC is proud to endorse Amanda Edwards to represent the state of Texas in the United States Senate.
+Higher Heights for America PAC was proud to endorse Amanda Edwards to represent the state of Texas in the United States Senate.

 Amanda is an accomplished attorney who currently serves on the Houston City Council representing 2.3 million constituents.
 A Texas native, she is a grassroots leader with a long history of fierce community advocacy.
 One of Edwards’ guiding principles is, “be the solution.”
 When Hurricane Harvey hit Texas in 2017, Edwards did just that by organizing hundreds of volunteers to provide ongoing relief efforts for Houston’s most vulnerable.